redplanetlabs/rama-examples/README.md

 This repository contains examples from the [Rama documentation](https://redplanetlabs.com/docs/~/index.html).

+Rama currently only works on macOS or Linux and doesn't work on Windows.

 As explained in the docs, you can start a Groovy REPL with:

 ```